Towards a Sustainable Art Market?

 - Ulrike Hahn & Filip Vermeylen (Erasmus University Rotterdam) “Mirror or Hammer?
 News Media Coverage of Climate-Related Art”

 11:00-12:30 Session 4 Sustainability and Asia, Chair Kim Oosterlinck (Room R42.2.103)

-- Zoran Poposki (Hong Kong University), “Art Ecology and Sustainability of Hong Kong’s Art Market”
+- Zoran Poposki (The Education University of Hong Kong), “Art Ecology and Sustainability of Hong Kong’s Art Market”

 - Georgina S. Walker (The University of Melbourne), “Islands of Art – From toxic destruction to cultural destination: Benesse Art Site Naoshima and Teshima Island, Japan”

 - Kim Oosterlinck, Anne-Sophie Radermecker & Yuqing Song (Université libre de Bruxelles), “Does Authenticity Really Not Matter in China?
 An Insight into the Art Market for Chinese Artworks”

 12:30-13:30 Sandwiches (Room R42.2.103)

 13:30 – 14:30 Galleries and Sustainability, Chair Alicja Jagielska-Burduk (Room R42.2.103)

 - Melanie Fasche (Sotheby’s Institute), « The Power of Joining Forces for a More Sustainable Art Market – Collaborative Strategies of Contemporary Art Galleries”